hamzammw2005-dotcom/Industrial_portfolio/README.md

 Hardware: Simulated

 ## Brief Summary
-A system that controls the Pump and Drain, The cycle begins when the operator press start where the liquid is on the bottom of the tank (Low level sensor is on) and the Pump will start with the Latching mechanism, after the tank is full the Pump automatically shuts down and after 5-sec delay the Drain Turns on until the liquid is drops below the Low level sensor and after 5-sec if the continue button is pressed the Pump is on for 2-sec to refill at the Low sensor and the cycle continues Automatically.
+A system that controls the pump and drain, The cycle begins when the operator press start where the liquid is on the bottom of the tank (Low level sensor is on) and the pump will start with the Latching mechanism, after the tank is full the pump automatically shuts down and after 5-sec delay the drain turns on until the liquid is drops below the Low level sensor and after 5-sec if the continue button is pressed the pump is on for 2-sec to refill at the low sensor and the cycle continues automatically.

 ### The Logic of the system
 1.Press start => Pump starts